Deijin27/RanseiLink-Docs/docs/guides/image-editing/pokemon-battle-sprite-guide.md

+---
+icon: lucide/fish
+title: Pokémon Battle Sprites
+---

-# Pokemon Battle Sprite Guide
+# Pokémon Battle Sprite Guide

 ## What is in a sprite sheet